 Why a Focus on Men & Masculinity?

-Research around the world has found that rigid/dominant views about masculinity are linked in men with problems including homophobia, transphobia, rape-supportive attitudes, sexual and physical violence against women, violence against other men, bullying, substance abuse, risky driving, and behaviors that increase risk for sexually transmitted infections.
-Masculinity ideals which dictate that men should be tough and invulnerable are also linked with men’s lesser use of health care (including for mental health, injuries, cancer screening and HIV testing).
-In the U.S., men die years earlier than women of similar backgrounds, largely due to their higher rates of risky behaviors and lower rates of health-protective behaviors – patterns of behavior that are often linked with how men show their masculinity.
-Men’s enactment and experience of masculinity is also entwined with and shaped by other identities they hold, including their race/ethnicity, sexual orientation, gender identity, religion and socioeconomic status.
+Research around the world has found that rigid or dominant views about masculinity are linked in men with problems such as homophobia, transphobia, violence against people of all genders, substance abuse, risky driving, risky sexual behavior, less participation in child care and housework, and less support for gender equality.
+Men who believe they should be stoic and tough are also less likely to seek care for their physical and mental health needs.
+In the U.S. and around the world, men die years earlier than women of similar backgrounds, largely due to their higher rates of risky behaviors and lower rates of health-protective behaviors – which are often linked with how they show their masculinity.
+Men’s enactment of masculinity is also simultaneously shaped by other identities they hold, like their race/ethnicity, sexual orientation and socioeconomic status.

-Overall, boys and men often feel feel pressured to fight, posture, show their toughness and virility, not express their emotions, sexuality or gender identity, and set aside parts of themselves – to try to fit into boxes of social expectation which, in fact, almost no one naturally fits into!
-And when individuals (of all genders) who buy into hazardous gender role ideas hold positions of power in social institutions, patriarchy, gender inequality and the marginalization of LGBTQQIA and other less-powerful groups become entrenched through policy.
-The personal and the political are fundamentally linked.
+Overall, boys and men often feel pressured to take risks or set aside parts of themselves to try to fit into unrealistic boxes of social expectation which almost no one actually fits into!
+And when people (of all genders) who buy into harmful gender norms hold powerful positions in institutions, patriarchy, gender inequality and the marginalization of LGBTQIA+ and other groups become entrenched in social structures.
+The personal and the political are deeply linked.